sociomantic-tsunami/ocean/README.rst

 Dependencies
 ------------

-This library has quite a few number of dependencies, but it depends on which modules you want to use.
+This library has quite a number of dependencies, but it depends on which modules you want to use.
 Usually the easiest way to find out is just using it and see which libraries the linker fails to find and then install by demand.